2001 Translation

 Differences in the Old Greek Version of Daniel

-Most people don’t know that there are two main versions of Daniel, with fragments of a third version found in the Dead Sea Scrolls.
+Most people don’t know that there are two main versions of Daniel.
 The differences are not small.
 The older, lesser-known ‘Old Greek’ version points to Jesus as the Messiah far more clearly than the traditional Hebrew/Aramaic text.

-Three main versions of Daniel have come down to us:
+Three texts of Daniel have come down to us:

 That’s why in the 2nd century AD, it was gradually replaced by a new translation from the Hebrew/Aramaic text by the Jewish scholar Theodotion.
 His version eventually completely replaced the ‘Old Greek’ in common use, and people were generally happy with this ‘more accurate’ translation from the ‘original.’